MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ### Download installation and onboarding packages
 Download the installation and onboarding packages from Windows Defender Security Center:
 1. In Windows Defender Security Center, go to **Settings > Machine Management > Onboarding**.
 2. In Section 1 of the page, set operating system to **Linux, macOS, iOS or Android** and Deployment method to **Local script**.
-3. In Section 2 of the page, click **Download installation package**.
+3. In Section 2 of the page, select **Download installation package**.
 Save it as wdav.pkg to a local directory.
-4. In Section 2 of the page, click **Download onboarding package**.
+4. In Section 2 of the page, select **Download onboarding package**.
 Save it as WindowsDefenderATPOnboardingPackage.zip to the same directory.

     ![Windows Defender Security Center screenshot](images/MDATP_2_IntuneAppUtil.png)